buttplugio/buttplug-faq/hardware/bluetooth.md

 everyone, and they have been observed to sometimes cause intermittent scanning and connection problems.
 We recommend all users use BT4 dongles for now.

-## Is there any way I can improve my bluetooth connection?
+## Is there any way I can improve my Bluetooth connection?

-* Plugging dongles directly into towers/laptops can cause issues with line of sight and signal degredation.
+* Plugging dongles directly into towers/laptops can cause issues with line of sight and signal degradation.
 We recommend plugging dongles into either an external USB hub.
-* Using a USB 2 hub may work better than using a USB 3 hub, as USB 3 hubs tend to emit EMI which can obscure the bluetooth radio.
+* Using a USB 2 hub may work better than using a USB 3 hub, as USB 3 hubs tend to emit EMI which can obscure the Bluetooth radio.
-* If you are in a situation where you may be moving around a lot (i.e. VR, cam modeling, etc...), another possible solution is to put a bluetooth USB dongle on the end of a USB extension cable, and place the dongle near you (or in cases where you're clothed, possibly in a pants pocket if available).
+* If you are in a situation where you may be moving around a lot (i.e. VR, cam modeling, etc...), another possible solution is to put a Bluetooth USB dongle on the end of a USB extension cable, and place the dongle near you (or in cases where you're clothed, possibly in a pants pocket if available).
 This may alleviate disconnects and provide a more reliable connection.

 In the end, remember: Radios are black magic, and there's only so much anyone can do here.

-## Can I use my phone as a bluetooth device relay?
+## Can I use my phone as a Bluetooth device relay?

 This is a possibility, but it depends on whether or not the application and hardware you're working with support mobile platforms.
 At the moment, Buttplug only works on web for Android, and requires a